soniquev8/VSFMBundle_to_Blender/README.md

 =====

-1. Inspired by this tutorial: http://youtu.be/xjjW2yKjUDM my intent is to alter the script in order to import the referenced images as an image/movie sequence, 1 image per frame.
+1. Inspired by this tutorial: http://youtu.be/xjjW2yKjUDM my intent is to alter the script in order to import the referenced images as an image/movie sequence, 1 image per frame

-2. Instead of creating a seperate camera for each image, I intend to use one camera combined with drivers/keyframes for positioning, rotation, size, focal length, and possibly even lens distortion.
+2. Recently discovered CloudCompare, an amazing bit of software that does precisely what I'm aiming for.
+However it has proven difficult to adapt their code into Python.
+As far as I can tell, my math is correct, but the points just aren't lining up the way they do in CC.
+They're working with the Bundle file whereas I'm working with the cameras_v2 file, but I believe I've compensated for all the differences.
+Sigh... this is a brain buster.

 Advantages
 ==========